uncle-barchen/ruqmoi/ruqmoi.md

 + Rune: ᚱ [Raido/Road](#αινιγματα)
   + poem: "Road runs right beside the sea, where the waves walk ceaselessly."
   + keywords: way, road, path, journey, individuality, liminality, separation
++ The Wanderer's Oracle: Rain Clouds ‖ Wind
+  + situation: The Wanderer feels the rain slacken and a fresh breeze begins to blow the clouds away.
+  + admonition: Remove that rain gear or come out from under shelter.
+The rain has washed your path clean, so you may continue or rejoin your journey refreshed.
 + Bible: John 9 - Jesus heals the man born blind by sending him to wash in the pool of Siloam
 + Additional Concepts:
   + Find a new approach